what is a logline in film?

 • Antagonistic force – The character, force, or obstacle preventing the protagonist(s) from reaching the objective.

-Tip 3: Don’t Use the Names of Your Characters in Your Logline
+3: Don’t Use the Names of Characters

 Don’t use the names of the characters in your screenplay.